LukaRoca/padel-court-managment-system/src/main/kotlin/pt/isel/ls/docs/report.md

 In our application, connection management is handled as follows:

+- It was created an environment variable to store the connection string to the database.
+This allows for easy configuration and management of the database connection.

-- Creation: Connections to the PostgreSQL database are created using a Connection object.
+- Creation: Connections to the PostgresSQL database are created using a Connection object.
 This object is passed to the DataPostgres classes, which manages database operations.
 - Usage: When a request is made that requires database access, the DataPostgres classes uses the connection to execute SQL statements.
 Prepared statements are used to prevent SQL injection and ensure efficient execution of queries.
 - Disposal: Connections are managed externally and should be closed after all database operations are completed to ensure that resources are not leaked